Our Review Process

 Our articles undergo extensive medical review by board-certified practitioners to confirm that all factual inferences with respect to medical conditions, symptoms, treatments, and protocols are legitimate, canonical, and adhere to current guidelines and the latest discoveries.
 Read more.

 Our Editorial Team

 Green, leafy vegetables have always remained an integral part of a balanced diet.
 Among them, spinach or palak is a common favorite.
 It is not only because of its taste, but also because of its availability and ease of cultivation.
 Also, it has higher iron content compared to other vegetables.
 It is not surprising that, over the years, spinach has rightfully earned a spot among the top ‘superfoods’.
 However, is spinach good for diabetes?

 Consuming spinach is beneficial for overall health.
 Let us learn why.

-Is spinach good for people with diabetes?
+Can diabetics eat spinach?
 Well, it is good to add palak or spinach to the diet chart for diabetes, as it has proven to be effective in managing type 1 and Type 2 diabetes.
 Here is how:

 The Low-Carb Advantage: Lesser the amount of carbohydrates, the lesser is the amount of glucose released into the bloodstream.
 The low-carb and non-starchy content of spinach, thus, stabilizes blood glucose levels.

 The Boon of Antioxidants: These reduce oxidative stress, thereby decreasing the risk of heart-related complications.
 They also minimize diabetes-related complications.